Adamantly/rshell/README.md

 Bugs with LS:
 ===========

-1.Some colors may not work.
+1. Some colors may not work.
-2.Not correctly printed.
+2. Not correctly printed.
-3.does not work with user defined directories, and paths.
+3. does not work with user defined directories, and paths.
 4. Not alphabetical.
 5. Invalid flags runs ls with no flags.